staltz/flux-challenge/submissions/kennytilton/README.md

         , h6({ content: cF( c=> (i = c.md.par.info)? i.homeworld.name : "")}));
 }
 ````
-Ok, let us try and fail to follow the flow top to bottom.
+Ok, let us follow the flow.
+We will have to bounce around the properties of the beast because UIs are a netwrok of information.

 First we have a Sith's entry turning red if Obi-Wan is with them on their planet.
 ```` js